-For 2026, the unit Sacred Texts, Theory, and Theological Construction (STTTC) will be offering two themed sessions, an open session, and an invited panel.
+For 2026, the unit Sacred Texts, Theory, and Theological Construction (STTC) will be offering two themed sessions, an open session, and an invited panel.

-The first themed session invites papers that explore the question of: "What are/make 'sacred texts'?"
-This session/question is a part of a three-year plan to critically explore the unit's identity.
+The first themed session is part of a three-year plan to critically explore the unit's identity.
+This year, we start by exploring the question of what are/make "sacred texts"?
 We especially welcome discussions on "texts" that go beyond what is "written" but takes its etymological meaning what is "woven (texere)" in traditions (including rituals, symbols/icons, spaces/architecture, garments, music/chants, calendars, foodways, body paints, etc.) in conversation with Critical Theory (broadly defined), Cultural Studies, and Continental Philosophy.
 We are particularly interested in papers that go beyond the Jewish and Christian Scriptures.

-[The second themed session is co-sponsored with the Kierkegaard, Religion, and Culture unit.](#) With the destructive forces of Christian nationalism on the rise and the future of democracy in the United States at stake, it is critical for us to consider how various frameworks of biblical hermeneutics reveal the motivations of human hearts more-so than they reveal about the biblical text itself.
+The second themed session (co-sponsored with the Kierkegaard, Religion, and Culture unit) invites papers that explore the engagement of Søren Kierkegaard with biblical hermeneutics in his For Self-Examination (1851).
+With the destructive forces of Christian nationalism on the rise and the future of democracy in the United States at stake, it is critical for us to consider how various biblical hermeneutical frameworks reveal the motivations of human hearts more-so than they reveal about the biblical text itself.
+In For Self-Examination, Kierkegaard invites his readers to engage with the biblical text with all the interest and passion that a lover would engage with a letter from one's beloved rather than as an object of impersonal disinterested speculation.
+The biblical text is then construed as a mirror that one must not look at as though observing the mirror itself but must see oneself in the mirror.
 How we relate to the biblical text is constitutive of our desires and therefore of our lived theologies.
-Considering the existentially consequential nature of our various hermeneutical approaches, this co-sponsored session seeks papers that put Søren Kierkegaard's approach to biblical hermeneutics as found in For Self-Examination (1851) into conversation with past, present, and emerging trends in biblical hermeneutics and/or focus on the role that forms of biblical hermeneutics have played in the rise of Christian nationalism in the United States.
+Considering the existentially consequential nature of our various hermeneutical approaches, this co-sponsored session seeks papers that engage Søren Kierkegaard's approach to biblical hermeneutics (as found in For Self-Examination) in conversation with past, present, and emerging trends in biblical hermeneutics, particularly those that address the rise of Christian nationalism.